Elin Arvidsson

-Elin Arvidsson (born 26 July 1992) is a Swedish professional golfer who plays on the U.S.-based Epson Tour.
+Elin Arvidsson (born 26 July 1992) is a Swedish professional golfer and Ladies European Tour player.
+She previously played on the U.S.-based Epson Tour.

 Early life and amateur career

 Arvidsson was born in Falkenberg and started playing golf with her family at an early age.
 She competed on the Skandia Tour, a junior circuit, from her early teens.
 In 2020, she lost the final of the Swedish Junior Matchplay Championship at Lidingö Golf Club to Isabella Deilert, 1 up.

 Arvidsson graduated from the Swedish National Golf High School in 2011 and followed in the footsteps of her older brother, Christoffer, who played college golf in Texas, at Texas State University.
 Arvidsson enrolled at Texas Tech University in Lubbock, Texas, and played college golf with the Texas Tech Red Raiders women's golf team between 2011 and 2015.
 She won The Challenge at Onion Creek as a junior.
 She graduated in May 2015 with a major in Mass Communication and a minor in Media Strategies.